 Growing Chefs!
 Ontario: Growing Chefs!
 Ontario in the Classroom

-Growing Chefs!
-Ontario in the ClassroomWe are thrilled to be relaunching our in-school programming!
-Our staff of chefs and educators will come right to your school, bringing with them all equipment, ingredients and supplies necessary to deliver fun, hands-on, experiential food education lessons.
+Our team of chefs and educators will come right to your school, bringing with them all equipment, ingredients and supplies necessary to deliver fun, hands-on, experiential food education lessons.

-Date & Time: Programming will take place during the 2022 – 2023 school year.
+Date & Time: Programming will take place during the 2023 – 2024 school year.
 Exact dates and times will be booked once the school year begins.

-Pricing: Thanks to the consistent and generous support of our title sponsor, Western Fair Association, and others, Growing Chefs! is able to offer the program at no fee to participating schools.
+Thanks to the consistent and generous support of our title sponsor, Western Fair Association, and others, Growing Chefs! is able to offer the program at no fee to participating schools.
 Although this is not a requirement of the program, we encourage schools that are able to consider contributing a suggested amount of $5/child, through sponsorship or fundraising (events, grants, campaigns etc).
 Growing Chefs!
 Ontario is a registered charity and can issue tax receipts for donations of $20 or more.
 All contributions from schools assist us to ensure that food education remains affordable and accessible to all students, families and schools that need it.

 School Champion: Each participating school requires a School Champion.
 The School Champion will be the lead contact and coordinator for all program activities and the primary means of communication between Growing Chefs! and school staff.
 The School Champion can be a principal, vice-principal, teacher, or other school staff.
 We will work with them to ensure the program is delivered efficiently and effectively, with little disruption to regular school activities.